Abdulmalik Mohammed: Joint Review Task Force

 When he assumed office in January 2009, President Barack Obama made a number of promises about the future of Guantanamo.

 He promised the use of torture would cease at the camp.
 He promised to institute a new review system.
 That new review system was composed of officials from six departments, where the OARDEC reviews were conducted entirely by the Department of Defense.
-When it reported back, a year later, the Joint Review Task Force classified some individuals as too dangerous to be transferred from Guantanamo, even though there was no evidence to justify laying charges against them.
+When it reported back, a year later, the Joint Review Task Force classified some individuals as too dangerous to be transferred from Guantanamo, even though there was insufficient admissible evidence to justify criminal charges against them.
 On April 9, 2013, that document was made public after a Freedom of Information Act request.

 Abdul Malik was one of the 71 individuals deemed too innocent to charge, but too dangerous to release.
-Obama promised that those deemed too innocent to charge, but too dangerous to release would start to receive reviews from a Periodic Review Board.
+On March 7, 2011, President Obama created the Periodic Review Board to fulfill his promise that the status of these individuals would be reviewed.
 Abdul Malik was approved for transfer on December 27, 2021.

+Release

+Abdul Malik was transferred to Kenya on December 17, 2024.